 “Messiah” is usually attributed to having been originally done at Christ Church Cathedral, but that is only half right.
 The Christ Church choir performed it, along with the choir from St. Patrick’s Cathedral which is located three blocks away (pictured at right).

 But the actual performance was done at Neal’s Music Hall on Fishamble Street half a block away from Christ Church on April 13, 1742 (pictured below.)
 For a while, Handel lived about a mile away, north and across the River Liffey.

 The music hall no longer exists, but the plaque below commemorates its location.
 The premiere was a benefit for prisoners in jail for debt as well as for a hospital and an infirmary.
 The concert raised about £400, enough money to free from prison 142 unfortunate debtors.

 It premiered in London a year later, but it was not as well received.
 You can read about how it was promoted by the name “A Sacred Oratorio.”
-Ironically, the best performance I’ve seen of Messiah was in London several years ago by the Academy of Ancient Music with authentic period-instruments.
+Ironically, the best performance I’ve seen of Messiah was in London several years ago by the Academy of Ancient Music at the Barbican Theatre with authentic period-instruments.

 Bill Petro, your friendly neighborhood historian